Recovery from cataract surgery generally takes about a month. You’ll want to be very careful with your eye following cataract surgery.

 Cataract surgery is most often an outpatient procedure, so you will be able to go home the same day your cataract is removed.
 This means that most of the recovery process will be at home, with some follow-up visits to your ophthalmologist to make sure your eye is healing properly.
 It is important to closely follow your ophthalmologist’s guidelines for recovery, so you are at less risk of developing complications from the procedure, like inflammation, infection, swelling in the retina, detached retina or lens, pain, and vision loss.

-Your ophthalmologist will give you a more detailed schedule of recovery time and expectations, but here are some general recommendations to follow after cataract surgery.
+Your ophthalmologist will give you a more detailed schedule of the recovery timeline and expectations, but here are some general recommendations to follow after cataract surgery.

 - Watery eyes.